ritesh845/docker/README.md

 Docker Volumes

-docker volume ls  (List of all volume) docker volume ls -q (Print Volume names)
+docker volume ls  (List of all volume) docker volume ls -q (Print all Volume names)

 docker volume prune  (remove all not running volumes)